Skip to main content

 Step 5

-Every PeRx vial ships fully reconstituted and ready to use.
-No mixing, no measuring, no reading a concentration chart between meetings.
-Pull the vial from the cold-pack shipper, store it refrigerated at 36-46°F, and inject at your next scheduled time.
+Every PeRx vial arrives ready to use.
+There is nothing to mix and nothing to measure out.
+You bring the box inside, keep it refrigerated at 36 to 46°F, and dose on your own schedule, which is easy to fit around an early workout or a late night of calls.
 For a patient base that already runs tight schedules and reads every label, removing the at-home preparation step also removes the whole class of DIY dosing errors that come with research-chemical and mix-it-yourself kits.

 Audit the supply chain before you buy